prasadaralasurali/supervised_learning_predict_donors/README.md

 In this project, supervised learning techniques are used on data collected for the U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.

-The project include;
-- Data preprocessing
-- Establishing a benchmark for a solution to the problem.
-- Trying several supervised learning algorithms to see which one works best.
-- Optimizing the final chosen model

 ### Software Requirements

 This project uses the following software and Python libraries: